hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/05f-HTMLForms.md

 This is why we used the `valueAsNumber` property also introduced by HTML5 for some input fields such as `<input type="range">` and `<input type="number">`, we also encountered the valueAsDate properties when we studied `<input type="date">`.

-### 5.6.3 &lt;meter&gt;
+### 5.6.3 `<meter>`

-The <meter> element displays colored bars to represent numeric values.
+The `<meter>` element displays colored bars to represent numeric values.

-It can be useful to display a colored gauge to show disk usage, to highlight the relevance of a query result, or the fraction of a voting population that favours a particular candidate, etc. This element is often used with the <input type="range"> field as an instant feedback indicator.
+It can be useful to display a colored gauge to show disk usage, to highlight the relevance of a query result, or the fraction of a voting population that favors a particular candidate, etc. This element is often used with the `<input type="range">` field as an instant feedback indicator.

 <figure style="margin: 0.5em; text-align: center;">
   <img style="margin: 0.1em; padding-top: 0.5em; width: 20vw;"